-- The status light is respected. - Patients stand in front of the door waiting for the light to turn green. - Only one patient stands in front of the door. - Only one patient enters the office at a time, and only when the light is green. - Anyone waiting at the entrance door does not walk away, but eventually enters the office when the status light indicates that this is possible.
+- Patients stand in front of the door waiting for the light to turn green. - Only one patient stands in front of the door. - Only one patient enters the office at a time, and only when the light is green. - Anyone waiting at the entrance door does not walk away, but eventually enters the office when the status light indicates that this is possible.

-The office has a button / web interface / ... that doctors press to let the controller know that they are ready to accept another patient.
-This may happen when the patient is still in the office and getting ready to leave, or any arbitrary amount of time after the patient has left (the doctor may have to take care of administrative tasks).
+The office has a button / web interface / ... that doctors press to let the controller know that they are ready to see another patient.
+This may happen when the patient is still in the office and getting ready to leave or at any moment after the patient has left (the doctor may have to take care of a number of administrative tasks).
 In any case, a new patient should not be able to enter the office until the previous patient has left the office and the doctor has signaled that they are ready to attend a new patient.

 If necessary, you may introduce behavior that can be reasonable in a realistic environment.
-If so, you should explain and motivate it.
+If so, you should explain and motivate it (see Section 3).
 If the rules you introduce simplify the problem too much, you may not get full marks, even if your model completely implements them.